Sundays after Pentecost

 'tis only the splendor of light hideth thee.

 God is everywhere--with us.
+With you.
 With me.
-With you.
 Immortal.
 Invisible.
-Still with us.
+Eternally with us.

 God bless you--